papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

     ```bash
     zombienet setup polkadot polkadot-parachain
     ```

-    This command will download the necessary binaries and prepare them for use by Zombienet.
+    This command will download and prepare the necessary binaries for Zombienet’s use.

     !!! warning
         The `polkadot` and `polkadot-parachain` binaries releases are not compatible with macOS.
 As a result, macOS users will need to clone the [Polkadot repository](https://github.com/paritytech/polkadot-sdk){target=_blank}, build the Polkadot binary, and manually add it to their PATH for `polkadot` and `polkadot-parachain` to work.